Dependency injection and IoC in iOS and Swift

 To make the extension globally available, then add NSObject+IoCContainer.h to any prefix files you have.
 In Swift, add the reference to your bridging header.

-In Swift, I have replaced the category with a static IoC class that has a container property that gets and sets a static variable.
+In Swift, I replaced the category with a static IoC class that has a container property that gets and sets a static variable.

 import Foundation